Records Management Services has created the following resources, tutorials, and tips to assist University employees in their record keeping.

 The retention period for calendars is 1 year after the end of the calendar year.
 This can be a difficult retention to implement unless you are very familiar with how your email client works.
 Learn how to clean up your Outlook calendar in this resource.

-Because calendars have a specified mandatory retention period, action must be taken to preserve these records (including metadata) when an employee leaves a department or the university.
-In Outlook, one way to accomplish this is to export a copy of the employee’s calendar to a PST file.
+Calendars have a specified mandatory retention period, and these records must be preserved when an employee leaves.
+Learn how to use Outlook to export a copy of a calendar to a PST file.